osmcode/libosmium/README.md

 ## Testing

-There are a few unit tests using the boost unit test framework in the "test" directory.
+There are a few unit tests using the Catch unit test framework in the "test" directory.
 Many more tests are needed, any help appreciated.

+For [Catch](https://github.com/philsquared/Catch/) only one header file is needed which is included (`test/include/catch.hpp`).

 Run "make test" from the main directory or go to the "test" directory and type